influxdata/telegraf/README.md

     * diskio
     * swap

-## Supported Input Service Plugins

-Telegraf can collect metrics via the following services:
+Telegraf can also collect metrics via the following service plugins:

 * statsd
 * kafka_consumer